edgedb/rfcs/text/1000-migrations.rst

 Each migration is stored in a separate file.
 Files are named using a simple monotonic decimal counter ('00001.edgeql', '00002.edgeql', etc).
 The contents of the file is the body of the migration and must be valid EdgeQL.
-Migration hashsum, the hashsum of the parent migration, the migration description message and other potential metadata are recorded in a comment block at the top of the file:
+Migration name, the name of the parent migration, the migration description message and other potential metadata are recorded in a comment block at the top of the file:

-    # migration: <migration-hash>
+    # migration: <migration-name>
-    # parent: <parent-migration-hash>
+    # parent: <parent-migration-name>
     #
     # Migration Title
     #